Andriano-Analytics/espocrm-extension-template/README.md

 ];
 ```

-The file should exist before you run `node buildc --copy`.
+The file should exist before you run `node build --copy`.

 Command to run integration tests: